KULeuven-Diepenbeek/osc-course/content/ch7-scheduling/towards.md

 Let's illustrate this with an example:

 - There are two I/O-bound tasks.
 Both run for 1ms, in which they update state and then wait/yield for more input.
-    - Input becomes available after 1ms of wait time
+    - Input becomes available after 3ms of *wait* time
-    - Both tasks do two rounds of this
+    - Both tasks do three rounds of this (wait for input 3 times in total)
 - There is one CPU-bound task that runs a total of 10ms without yielding
+- All three tasks start at 0s
+- The two I/O-bound tasks are higher priority than the CPU-bound task.
+- Each task gets to complete its full time slice unless it yields by itself.
-- In this very unrealistic system, the dispatch latency is 1ms
+- In this very unrealistic system, the dispatch latency is a full 1ms

 {{% task %}}
 Draw schemas of how these tasks would be scheduled in two scenarios: (1) with a time slice of 2ms and (2) a time slice of 5ms.

-Assume that the two I/O-bound tasks are higher priority than the CPU-bound task.
+Indicate clearly each time a task goes into a ready state and don't forget to take into account the high dispatch latency!

 For each scenario, calculate the CPU efficiency (the percentage of time that the processor performs actual work: running task time - dispatch latency).
+Note that calculating AJWT is less useful here to compare both scenarios, as we have multiple waiting periods!
+As such, focus on the AJCT and calculate that for the three tasks as well.

 Answer these questions:

-- How many context switches are there in each scenario?
+1. How many context switches are there in each scenario?
-- Which scenario is more efficient?
+2. Which scenario is more efficient?
 Why?

 {{% /task %}}